claygregory/moves-on-deck/README.md

 ### Production Build

 As with above, supply a Mapbox API key specific to your distribution to Gulp.
-Running with `--type=production` will compress and ugilfy the build:
+Running with `--type=production` will compress and uglify the build:
 ```bash
 MAPBOX_ACCESS_TOKEN=your_token gulp --type=production build
 ```

- The contents of the `dist` directory are ready to deploy to a static web server.
+ The contents of the `dist` directory are then ready to deploy to a static web server.

 ## License